markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-3/add-integration-test.md

-Now we'll use the configuration elements defined in the previous step to actually implement an integration test.
-Head back to the [Datadog integration documentation](https://docs.datadoghq.com/developers/integrations/new_check_howto/?tab=configurationtemplate#integration-test) and look for the second part of `awesome/tests/test_awesome.py` (the one that starts with `@pytest.mark.integration`), then **add** it to the end of our local copy: `dd/integrations-extras/awesome/tests/test_awesome.py`{{open}}
+Now you'll use the configuration elements defined in the previous step to actually implement an integration test.
+Head back to the [Datadog integration documentation](https://docs.datadoghq.com/developers/integrations/new_check_howto/?tab=configurationtemplate#integration-test) and look for the second part of `awesome/tests/test_awesome.py` (the one that starts with `@pytest.mark.integration`), then **add** it to the end of your local copy: `dd/integrations-extras/awesome/tests/test_awesome.py`{{open}}

 In general, it's good policy to look before you leap, so here are some things to consider:
 <details>